dani54196/dani54196/README.md

 📖 Computer science student at Universidad de Buenos Aires

-💻💼  Currently working at a Startup and running my own consulting firm Software of South ☁️ as freelancer [ Software of South Instagram](https://www.instagram.com/softwareofsouth/)
+💻💼  Currently working at a SRE in a cloud provider.
+Also i worked in a startup and running my own consulting firm Software of South ☁️ as freelancer [ Software of South Instagram](https://www.instagram.com/softwareofsouth/)

 **Deploy Tools:**